SunFlowerApart/HowToMakeHerFlower/language.md

 different languages.
-Some bristle at the medical _penis_ and _vagina_ and prefer the terms _cock_ and _pussy_; others feel just the opposite; yet a third category dislikes all of these and ends up inventing their endearing names for body parts. _None of this matters, what matters is that you find a set of terms and expressions that you are both comfortable with and use it_.
+Some bristle at the medical _penis_ and _vagina_ and prefer the terms _cock_ and _pussy_; others feel just the opposite; yet a third category dislikes all of these and ends up inventing their endearing names for body parts. _None of this matters in the end, what matters is that you find a set of terms and expressions that you are both comfortable with (and use it)_.

 It may take a while for you to find the right set of terms.
 Depending on both your personalities, this may be best achieved by addressing it head-on (_do you prefer if I call it "pussy" or "vagina"?_), but it is often done by some exploration over time about which terms work best for both of you.
 To help you work on this, there is the _Name this_ checklist at the end of the book.

+## Ask her for what she wants

+Ask her for what she wants.
+Do it early and do it often.

+## Ask for what you want

+This goes both ways.
+Tell her what you want.
+This has two big advantages: you get what you want, but she might appreciate the reduced uncertainty and relax.

+Do thread carefully on tone, though.
+It is one thing to ask, it is another thing to demand.
+If you are asking for something that you have not done before together (for example, anal sex), it may be best to bring it up outside of the bedroom first.

 ## Talking about kinks